MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-device_registry_property.md

 ### -field DevicePropertyUINumber

-Requests a number associated with the device that can be displayed in the user interface. *PropertyBuffer* points to a ULONG value.
+Number associated with the device that can be displayed in the user interface.
+Property type is a ULONG value.

 This number is typically a user-perceived slot number, such as a number printed next to the slot on the board, or some other number that makes locating the physical device easier for the user.
 If the device is on a bus that has no UI number convention, or if the bus driver for the device cannot determine the UI number, this value is 0xFFFFFFFF.

 ### -field DevicePropertyInstallState

-Requests the device's installation state.
-The installation state is returned as a [DEVICE_INSTALL_STATE](ne-wdm-_device_install_state.md) enumeration value.
+Device's installation state.
+Property type is a [DEVICE_INSTALL_STATE](ne-wdm-_device_install_state.md) enumeration value.

 ### -field DevicePropertyRemovalPolicy

-Requests the device's current removal policy.
+Device's current removal policy.
 The operating system uses this value as a hint to determine how the device is normally removed.
-The *PropertyBuffer* parameter points to a [DEVICE_REMOVAL_POLICY](ne-wdm-_device_removal_policy.md) enumeration value.
+Property type is a [DEVICE_REMOVAL_POLICY](ne-wdm-_device_removal_policy.md) enumeration value.

 ### -field DevicePropertyResourceRequirements